tidehackathon/team-valkyrie-2/README.md

 7. We create a PoC solution from scratch
 8. We need to add deployment for move to Minimum Viable Product (MVP), also we add ability to include information exchange with other systems

+## Visualization part
+1. Building BI dashbord with Metabase
+2. Show subgraph for detecting network of sources
+3. Get importance of features for finel model

 # Day 1

 ## Data collection